Direct Learning-Based Deep Spiking Neural Networks: A Review: Recent Advances

 \textbf{On the training technique level.} Some works attempted to improve the representative capability of the SNN on the training technique level, which can be categorized as regularization and distillation.
 Regularization is a technique that introduces another loss term to explicitly regularize the membrane potential or spike distribution to retain more useful information in the network that could indirectly help train the network as follows,

 where $\mathcal{L}_{CE}$ is the common cross-entropy loss, $\mathcal{L}_{DL}$ is the distribution loss for learning the proper membrane potential or spike, and $\lambda$ is a coefficient to balance the effect of the two types of losses.
 IM-Loss~\citep{guo2022imloss} argues that improving the activation information entropy can reduce the quantization error, and proposed an information maximization loss function that can maximize the activation information entropy.
 In RecDis-SNN~\citep{Guo_2022_CVPR}, a loss for membrane potential distribution to explicitly penalize three undesired shifts was proposed.
 Though the work is not designed for reducing quantization error specifically, it still results in a bimodal membrane potential distribution, which has been proven can mitigate the quantization error problem.
+RMP-Loss~\citep{guo2023rmploss} proposes a regularizing membrane potential loss (RMP-Loss) to force the membrane potential close to the spikes, which is directly related to quantization error.

 The distillation methodology aims to help train a small student model by transferring knowledge of a rather large trained teacher model based on the consensus that the representative ability of a teacher model is better than that of the student model.
 Recently, some interesting works that introduce the distillation method in the SNN domain were proposed.
 In~\citep{kushawaha2021distilling}, a big teacher SNN model is used to guide the small SNN counterpart learning.
 While in~\citep{yang2022training,takuya2021training,xu2023constructing,xu2023biologically}, an ANN-teacher is used to guide SNN-student learning.
 In specific, Local Tandem Learning ~\citep{yang2022training} uses the intermediate feature representations of the ANN to supervise the learning of SNN.
 While in sparse-KD~\citep{xu2023biologically}, the logit output of the ANN was adopted to guide the learning of the SNN.
 Furthermore, KDSNN~\citep{xu2023constructing} and SNN distillation~\citep{takuya2021training} used both feature-based and logit-based information to distill the SNN.